Skip to Main Content

 Our Sustainable Aviation Fuel (SAF) is certified in compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 It also follows RSB Global standards.
 This ensures rigorous accounting for the carbon inputs and other sustainability-related impacts associated with our fuels.

-Is there enough SAF to meet demand?
+Is there enough sustainable aviation fuel to meet demand?

 What are SAF certificates and how do they reduce my company’s carbon emissions?